A Scalable AutoML Approach Based on Graph Neural Networks: Experiments

 Table ~\ref{averages_1h} also shows the average F1 and $R^2$ values for classification and regression tasks, respectively.
 The results show that both variations of {\sysname} achieve better performance compared to both FLAML and Auto-Sklearn over all tasks and datasets.

-\textit{Comparison against AL}: We also tried to evaluate {\sysname} against AL \cite{al}.
-However, it failed on many of the datasets during the fitting process.
-Therefore, we show in Figure \ref{1hr_AL_exps} the results of all systems on only the datasets on which AL worked.
+\textit{Scalability of {\sysname}'s meta-learning against existing systems}: The AL meta-learning approach~\cite{al} mines pipelines using dynamic code analysis, which has high cost as discussed in Section~\ref{sec:static}.
+Thus, the authors of AL provided a pre-trained meta-learning model on 500 pipelines and 9 datasets, which does not scale to cover various cases.
+In contrast, we trained our meta-learning model using 2000 pipelines and 142 datasets.
+None of these datasets were included in the 77 datasets used in testing.
+AL failed in 22 and timed out in 38 datasets.
+This shows that the {\sysname} meta-learning approach, which is based on pipelines semantics and dataset representation learning, is more effective.
+AL failed on many of the datasets during the fitting process.
 As the figure shows, {\sysname} still outperforms all other approaches, including AL, significantly.
 On these datasets, AL achieved the lowest F1 score on binary and multi-class classification tasks with values of 0.36 and 0.36, respectively.
 This compares to 0.74 and 0.75 by FLAML, 0.73 and 0.68 by Auto-Sklearn, 0.79 and 0.79 by {\sysname FLAML}, and 0.79 and 0.74 by {\sysname Auto-Sklearn}.

+\textit{VolcanoML Datasets}: VolcanoML used a variety of datasets that are not included in our 77 datasets of \autoref{1hr_exps}.
+Some of these datasets are quite large which are meant to test the the system scalability.
+Therefore, we also collected all 49 the datasets we could find in their paper and tested the best version of {\sysname} (KGpipFLAML) against VolcanoML on these datasets with a time budget of 1 hour.
+The performances of KGpipFLAML and VolcanoML are shown in Figure \ref{volcanoML_exp}.
+For brevity, we omitted from the figure all datasets on which the performance difference between both systems is $\leq 0.01$ \hitext{and the datasets overlapping with the ones shown in Figure \ref{1hr_exps}.
+On those datasets, KGpipFLAML found a valid pipeline for all of them, sometimes with a decent absolute difference in F1 or $R^2$ scores of $ \geq 0.90$.
+Across all the 44 datasets, KGpipFLAML achieved significantly better average of scores compared to VolcanoML (statistical significance test of $p$ < 0.05), see Table~\ref{averages_1h_vs_volcano} for details.}